Apres Harfang: France’s Next High-End UAVs

 Reaper rising; Winner to fly in NATO’s AGS?; EADS’ JV campaign adds Germany; Franco-German MALE UAV agreement; Tarrying over Telemos; Talarion looks to be toast.

-Dec 19/12: DGA chief Laurent Collet-Billon confirms to reporters that France is discussing the option of buying MQ-9s through the US Foreign Military Sales (FMS) program, modifying them to carry European sensors and weapons.
+Dec 19/12: DGA chief Laurent Collet-Billon confirms to reporters that France is discussing the option of buying MQ-9s through the US Foreign Military Sales (FMS) program, then modifying them to carry European sensors and weapons.
 Collet-Billon believes that this proposition could interest existing operators in Britain and Italy, as well as potential future operators in Germany and Poland.

 IAI’s Heron TP also remains in the running.
 Aviation Week.

 Oct 19/12: La Tribune reports that France’s DGA is having informal discussions with General Atomics about their Predator family UAVs.
 France’s dilemma is that if they want to field UAVs quickly, the MQ-9 may be their best bet.
 Drawbacks include limited or no access to source codes, and strong American leverage over the drones’ use.
-They hope to be able to “Europeanize” the drone’s sensors and control software, and the report says that they’re looking to make decision about their interim MALE UAV by the end of 2012.
+They hope to be able to “Europeanize” the drone’s sensors and control software, and the report says that they’re looking to make a decision about their interim MALE UAV by the end of 2012.

 DGA chief Laurent Collet-Billon also confirms that France spent EUR 30 million on the Talarion project, but says that the resulting UAV was too large.
 France didn’t even pursue sensor development for Talarion.
 La Tribune [in French].

 Sept 12/12: France & Germany.
 France and Germany sign an agreement to cooperate in the MALE UAV field, to create a “European” solution.
-Actually, they agreed to a common set of key operational needs, with a MALE UAV as a goal, and possible operational cooperation between their Heron-derived fleets in the mean time.
+Actually, they agreed to a common set of key operational needs, with a MALE UAV as a goal, and possible operational cooperation between their Heron-derived fleets in the meantime.

 The French announcement didn’t directly address the fate of Franco-British efforts, except to say that anything they do with Germany will be “coherent avec” the Treaty of Lancaster House.
 That could certainly become easier, if BAE and EADS decide to merge.
+In the end, however, they didn’t merge.
 French DGA [in French] | Aviation Week | Defense News.

 French – German agreement